Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics: BACKGROUND

 \subsection{Variational Integrators}

-Robotics simulators commonly integrate \eqref{eq:manipulator equation} via a Runge-Kutta (RK) scheme to simulate a system ~\cite{todorov_mujoco_2012}.
-However, most RK schemes are known to exhibit unstable behavior or introduce artificial damping, introducing a sim-to-real gap.
+Robotics simulators commonly integrate \eqref{eq:manipulator equation} via a Runge-Kutta (RK) scheme~\cite{todorovMuJoCoPhysicsEngine2012b}.
+However, most RK schemes are known to exhibit unstable behavior or introduce artificial damping.
 Meanwhile, variational integrators provide implicit time-integration schemes that are known to conserve energy and momentum, making them attractive for robotics simulators.

 First, the continuous-time action integral is discretized via numerical quadrature.
-As a particular example shown in Figure \ref{fig:variational_integrator}, a midpoint quadrature rule results in the following optimization problem: \begin{mini}|l| {q_k}{\sum_{k=1}^{2} L_{d}(q_{k}, q_{k+1}) + \tfrac{h}{2}F(t_{k} + \tfrac{h}{2})^T (q_k + q_{k+1})}{}{} \addConstraint{c(q_{k}) = 0,} \end{mini} where $q_k$ is the configuration at time $t_k$; $h \in \R$ is the time step; and $L_{d}(q_{k}, q_{k+1}) \in \R+$ is the discrete Lagrangian, which is expressed as:
+As a particular example (Fig.~\ref{fig:variational_integrator}), a midpoint quadrature rule results in the following optimization problem: \begin{mini}|l| {q_k}{\sum_{k=1}^{2} L_{d}(q_{k}, q_{k+1}) + \tfrac{h}{2}F(t_{k} + \tfrac{h}{2})^T (q_k + q_{k+1})}{}{} \addConstraint{c(q_{k}) = 0,} \end{mini} where $q_k$ is the configuration at time $t_k$; $h \in \R$ is the time step; and $L_{d}(q_{k}, q_{k+1}) \in \R+$ is the discrete Lagrangian, which is expressed as:

 where $\Bar{q}_{k+1}$ and $\Bar{v}_{k+1}$ are the configurations and velocities defined at the midpoint between $t_{k}$ and $t_{k+1}$.

 We then obtain the discrete Euler-Lagrange equation, which is the FON condition of \eqref{eq:discrete_least_action} w.r.t. $q_k$: